Synthetixio/SIPs/SCCP/sccp-132.md

 Mainnet will be monitored and fee reclamation can be switched back on at moment's notice, should the Spartan Council find it necessary.

-Some recent benchmarking demonstrated that front-running is possible when you have large muliple standard of diviations of volatility.
-This was confirmed by both a bot being run by a community member and separately one that Synthetix core contributors were running.
+Some recent benchmarking demonstrated that front-running is possible when you have multiple deviations of volatility.
+This was confirmed by a bot ran by the community and a separate one operated by the Synthetix core-contributors.
 Given that the Spartan Council can always turn on fee reclamation should the need arise, and that we will be actively monitoring for front-runners via front-running detection models we are proposing releasing L2 Exchangiing with 40 bip fees.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).